ramosraymarc/ToyRobotCode/README.md

 move that would cause the robot to fall must be ignored.

 # How to run the Application
-- Clone or Download the repository
+- Clone or Download the repository.
-- Open with Visual Studio
+- Open with Visual Studio.
-- Open ToyRobotCode.sln solution
+- Open ToyRobotCode.sln solution.
-- Start the Console Application Project ``ToyRobotCode``
+- Start the Console Application Project ``ToyRobotCode``.
+- Unit tests are all passed and located in ``ToyRobotCode.Test``.
+- ``ToyRobotCode.Services`` is a class library that contains all the building blocks to run and process the toy robot.